Dorothy Warenskjold: Early Years

-Her mother, Mildred Stombs, was a professional pianist, singer, and operatic coach.
+Her mother, Mildred Stombs, was a professional pianist, voice teacher, and operatic coach.

 Warenskjold grew up in nearby Oakland, Piedmont, and Diablo village.
-She attended the private Miss Wallace's School, and was active in school music and theater, as well as winning the mathematics prize upon graduation.
+She attended the private Miss Wallace's School for Girls, and was active in school music and theater, as well as winning the mathematics prize upon graduation.
 She was popular for her kindness, and strongly athletic, enjoying swimming, golf, and riding.
 Her tennis game in her youth approached professional levels; she had trained with the same coach as tennis champion Don Budge.
 She would maintain a trim and fit condition throughout her singing career.

 Planning to be an attorney, she pursued pre-legal training at Mills College in Oakland and at UC Berkeley, until her junior year, when Mabel Riegelman began giving her vocal lessons.
 She graduated from Mills College in 1943 with a BA in languages and a minor in music.

 Her degree background would later enable her to sing in at least 8 languages.

 Career

 One of Warenskjold's first significant performances was on September 18, 1943, at the Edvard Grieg Centennial Concert in San Francisco, singing in Norwegian.
 San Francisco Chronicle music critic Alfred Frankenstein attended and noted her for the future.
 She also sang repeatedly in the city for religious holidays and services at St. Luke's Church and Temple Emanuel (singing in Latin and phonetically-learned Hebrew, respectively).
 Her first experience with an orchestra was on December 27, 1945, at the annual Naval Station Treasure Island Christmas concert--with the San Francisco Symphony under Pierre Monteux.
-In 1947 the soprano was hired for The Standard School Broadcast, an association that would span 22 years; this was soon followed by performances on The Standard Hour evening broadcast.
+In 1947, the soprano was hired for The Standard School Broadcast, an association that would span 22 years; this was soon followed by performances on The Standard Hour evening broadcast.